The Saga Framework

 What’s Inside

-• A full whitepaper explaining the storytelling model and its foundations
+• A full whitepaper walking through the Saga Framework's foundations, methodology, and applications

 Who It’s For

-• GRC and risk leaders presenting to boards, auditors, and executive teams
+• GRC and risk teams presenting to auditors, compliance committees, and executive stakeholders

-• Anyone who believes communication is as critical to security as controls and tooling
+• Anyone who believes that communication is as critical to security as the controls themselves

 Why I Built This

-After years of watching excellent security work fail to land, I realized the problem was rarely technical.
+After years of watching excellent security work fail to land, I became convinced that the problem was rarely technical.

 Great programs stalled because executives could not see the story.
 Important findings were ignored because nobody understood the stakes.
 Brilliant engineers struggled to influence decisions because their message got lost in translation.

-This framework is my attempt to bridge the gap between technical depth and executive understanding.
+The framework is my attempt to bridge the gap between technical depth and executive understanding, without sacrificing the rigor that makes security communication credible in the first place.

 What This Shows About How I Think

-This project reflects how I approach leadership and product design:
+This project reflects how I approach security leadership and communication design:

 • Communication is a core security control, not a soft skill

-• Adoption and influence matter more than perfect documentation
+• Adoption and influence matter more than technically perfect documentation

-• Story is one of the most powerful tools for driving change
+• Story is one of the most powerful tools available for driving organizational change

 • Security succeeds when strategy, execution, and communication are aligned